Eubranchus exiguus (Alder & Hancock, 1849)

 - “Eu” derives from Greek word for “good”, but also “original” or “primitive”.
 “Branchus” derives from “branchos”, gill.

 This species is distributed throughout all the coasts of Europe, from Norway to the Mediterranean Sea.
-There are doubtful cites from Greenland and the Atlantic coast of the United States.
-In the Iberian Peninsula it has been observed in the Bay of Biscay, Galicia, Portugal, Strait of Gibraltar and the Catalan coast.
-In Catalonia it has been cited in Llafranc, Tossa de Mar, Punta de Santa Anna (Blanes), Sitges and the port of Tarragona.
+There are doubtful reports from Greenland and the Atlantic coast of the United States that should be validated.
+In the Iberian Peninsula it has been observed in the Bay of Biscay, Galicia, Portugal, Straits of Gibraltar and the Catalan coast.
+In Catalonia it has been reported in Llafranc, Tossa de Mar, Blanes, Sitges and the port of Tarragona.

 | : OBIS|